 - 1.7 Following the introduction, the Plan comprises thirteen further sections, followed by appendices.
 These sections are: - Section 2: 'History, Local Characteristics and Heritage Assets' lays out Edenfield's long and rich history, how the area's development has been informed by this history, and the key characteristics and heritage assets which will be considered in this Plan. - Section 3: 'Edenfield Today' provides an overview of key facts about Edenfield.
 It presents an overview of the area's demographics and land use factors (including population breakdown, health and education, access to greenspace and other socio-economic data), and the key issues that have been identified from area analysis. - Section 4: 'Edenfield Tomorrow' presents the vision and objectives for the Edenfield Neighbourhood Area as informed by the community, and the overarching principles which guide the development of this Plan. - Sections 5 14: These sections present the policies for the Edenfield Neighbourhood Area and the justifications for these policies.
-The policies have been grouped under the following themes: - i) Development within and vi) Local community infrastructure beyond settlement limits facilities ii) Housing iii) Design ix) Natural environment viii) Green infrastructure v) Transport and travel x) Delivery monitoring and review
+The policies have been grouped under the following themes: - i) Development within and Local community infrastructure vi) beyond settlement limits facilities Local centre and commerce ii) Housing vii) Green infrastructure iii) Design viii) iv) Heritage assets Natural environment ix) v) Transport and travel x) Delivery monitoring and review